 Marble or travertine is sometimes considered, but these stones are not a good choice for the kitchen as they will etch or corrode upon contact with acidic foods.
 Fine for a bathroom countertop though.

-So, if you love the look and functional advantage of granite, don’t mind the extra grout maintenance and want to save some big bucks then..... a granite tile countertop is a perfect choice for your project.
+If you love the look and performance advantage of granite, don’t mind the extra grout maintenance, and want to save some big bucks, then yes... a granite tile countertop is a perfect choice for a bathroom or kitchen countertop.